BradenJ6164/KatalsytRanchFrontEnd/public/mdx/guides/guides.md

 Each room has its own electric heating element and can be manually adjusted.
 They are on a program and will auto adjust based on preset program.
 Remember, heat rises, so often you won't need the upstairs heating units.
 We get a lot of solar gain in the house that keeps it toasty, even in the winter.
   ## Air Conditioning
 Controlled by the Ecobee smart thermostat in the kitchen.
-:::info Note:
+:::info Window Coverings
-Note: keeping window coverings pulled will help to maintain temp during the day.
+Keeping window coverings pulled will help to maintain temp during the day.
 :::

 # Corn Hole Sets